-|Common Names||Ti plant; ti; green ti; Hawaiian good-luck plant; ti tree; good-luck plant; tree of kings; common dracaena; dracaena; dracaena palm; lily palm; miracle plant; kï, lau kï, lä‘ï (Hawaiian)|
+|Common Name||Ti plant; ti; green ti; Hawaiian good-luck plant; ti tree; good-luck plant; common dracaena; dracaena; dracaena palm; lily palm; miracle plant; kï, lau kï, lä‘ï (Hawaiian)|

-|Soil Type||Loamy or sandy|
+|Soil Type||Loamy, sandy|

-|Flower Color||White, pink, yellow, lavender|
+|Flower Color||White, pink, yellow, purple|

-|Native Area||Eastern Asia, Australia, Pacific Islands|
+|Native Area||Asia, Australia, Pacific Islands|

 Ti plants prefer slightly acidic soil that is fertile and well-drained.
 Maintain moisture in sandy or loamy soil (avoid wet or hard clay and sites where there could be salt spray).
 If planted in an area that is too shady or soggy, roots and stems may rot, snail and slug damage may occur, and the plant will be susceptible to leaf spot.